Basis-Theory-Labs/hmac-authentication-example/README.md

     terraform apply
     ```

-Using the outputs from Terraform, you can make a request to dLocal to [save a card](https://docs.dlocal.com/reference/create-a-card):
+Using the outputs from Terraform, you can make a request to dLocal to [save a card](https://docs.dlocal.com/reference/create-a-card) using an existing token (e.g., `dca501d0-993d-4e8f-a6aa-219e3a531746`):

 ```curl
 curl -L 'https://api.basistheory.com/proxy/secure_cards' \